cotes2020/jekyll-theme-chirpy/_posts/01AWS/ELK/Elasticsearch.md

 ### 2.SIEM

 SIEM is an approach to enterprise security management that seeks to provide a holistic view of an organization’s IT security.
 The main purpose of SIEM is to provide a simultaneous and comprehensive view of your IT security.
-The SIEM approach includes a consolidated dashboard that allows you to identify activity, trends, and patterns easily.
+The SIEM approach includes a consolidated dashboard that can identify activity, trends, and patterns easily.
 If implemented correctly, SIEM can prevent legitimate threats by identifying them early, monitoring online activity, providing compliance reports, and supporting incident-response teams.

 The ELK Stack can be instrumental in [achieving SIEM](https://logz.io/blog/aws-security/).
 Take an AWS-based environment as an example.
 Organizations using AWS services have a large amount of auditing and logging tools that generate log data, auditing information and details on changes made to the configuration of the service.
 These distributed data sources can be tapped and used together to give a good and centralized security overview of the stack.